kushtrimh/zana/CONTRIBUTING.md

 The easiest way to run and test `zana_lambda` locally, is with [cargo lambda](https://www.cargo-lambda.info/guide/getting-started.html).

 Once `cargo lambda` is installed, you need to create a `.env` file in the `services/zana_lambda` directory.
-This file should contain the following variables when running locally
+This file should contain the following variables for your local environment

 ```
 AWS_SESSION_TOKEN=token-example-123